 Regulation FD requires that if material nonpublic information is inadvertently disclosed to analysts or others to whom selective disclosure is restricted by the regulation, the company must promptly (and, in any event, generally within 24 hours) make public disclosure of that information.
 Public disclosure for purposes of Regulation FD can be made by filing or furnishing a Form 8-K or by disseminating the information through a method or combination of methods that is "reasonably designed to provide broad, non-exclusionary distribution of the information to the public," such as a press release.
-The NYSE and Nasdaq also require listed companies to disclosure.
+The NYSE and Nasdaq also require listed companies to disclose material information promptly to the public through any Regulation FD-compliant method of disclosure.
 In addition, listed companies must notify the NYSE or Nasdaq of any such information prior to its release to the public in certain circumstances.

 Management should also avoid participating to a significant extent in the preparation of analysts' reports to minimize potential 10b-5 liability.
 Specifically, company officials should not "entangle" themselves with the creation of such reports to the extent that the information they contain can be attributed to the company.
-Accordingly, any participation by the company should be limited to reviewing the report for factual accuracy (which is all a U.S.-based analyst is permitted by applicable SRO rules to request), with care being taken in any event not to comment on any forecasts or other judgmental statements made by the analyst.
+Accordingly, any participation by the company should be limited to reviewing the report for factual accuracy (which is all a U.S.-based analyst is permitted by applicable self-regulatory organization rules to request), with care being taken in any event not to comment on any forecasts or other judgmental statements made by the analyst.
 Similarly, a policy of not commenting on analysts' projections can prevent the company from being required to correct or verify market rumors on the grounds that such rumors cannot be attributed to the company.